Secret To Effective Fire Ant Control For Your McKinney Property

 Fire ants are notorious for their painful stings, and they are easy to agitate.
 Frequently fire ants go on the defensive when their marching line is broken or their mound is disturbed.
 When they're even slightly bothered, they seem to attack everything nearby.
 That is why they're often found attempting to sting our clothing.

 Their burning sting along with their color gives them their name.
-The painful mark associated with the exchange between a fire ant, and their prey is often mistaken as an ant bite.
+The painful mark associated with the exchange between a fire ant and its prey is often mistaken as an ant bite.
 However, ants actually sting just like wasps and bees do.
 For most of us, a sting is simply painful, but for those people with allergies to stinging insects, ant stings can be dangerous or even fatal if left untreated.
 For small children and people who have never been diagnosed with allergic reactions to stinging insects, ants may pose an unknown danger.

 Why Are Fire Ants So Hard To Exterminate?